-The upper two quadrants, the Creative and Creatable, are assumed to be the potential states of the lower quadrants, the Creator and the Created.
+The upper two quadrants, the Creative and Creatable, were assumed to be the potential states of the lower quadrants, the Creator and the Created.
+Creator and Created are applicable terms only after Creating is complete.
 This is logical: if one were not first Creative, he/she could not do the Creating that would make him/her a Creator; and if there was nothing potentially Creatable, there could be nothing actually Created.
-The labels, Creator and Created, are applicable only after Creating is complete.

 Here is an example: See yourself preparing to fold origami paper into a tiny bird.
 Your ability to make paper birds is a Creative talent.
 The paper that you hold in your hands is like the raw Creatable substance, in that it can be folded into countless shapes.
 When you are finished folding/Creating, and not before, you may declare yourself the Creator of the little paper bird you have Created.